MrVeit/Veittech-UnigramPayment/README.md

         Debug.Log($"The link to purchase the test item {itemPayloadId} has been successfully generated: {url}");
     }

-    private void PaymentInvoiceCreateFailed(string itemPayloadId)
+    private void PaymentInvoiceCreateFailed(string itemPayloadId, ErrorTypes reason)
     {
-        Debug.LogError($"Failed to create a payment link for item {itemPayloadId} for one of the following reasons");
+        Debug.LogError($"Failed to create a payment link for item {itemPayloadId}, reason: {reason}");
     }
 }
 ```

 Now you will easily get a payment link, which you can open in your browser and pay in `your Telegram bot` if it was launched locally.

+In case the payment link could not be successfully created based on the product configuration, you can subscribe to the `OnFullInvoiceLinkCreateFailed` event, where in addition to the product ID, the reason will be specified via `ErrorTypes`.

 **IMPORTANT:** Processing a callback with receipt of payment check and subsequent refund **NOT AVAILABLE IN EDITOR**.
 So you need to create an assembly for WebGL and upload it to `Github Pages` or anywhere else where you have an `HTTPS Connection` and a valid `SSL Certificate` (I won't describe a detailed tutorial here, as you can find that online).